mseemann/js-restful/README.md

 }
 ```

 Ok!
-But what can I do with this.
+But what can I do with this?
 Have a look at the github project [js-restful-express](https://github.com/mseemann/js-restful-express).

 This is a base project that different implementations can use to integrate this information in a concrete node js framework.